Read our frequently asked questions (FAQs) on the Competition Framework

 As under the current system, you have to make sure you don’t increase your crew status.
-Under the new system you can’t increase your crew’s Ranking Index by more than 25%.
-E.g. if the crew Ranking Index is 100 points, then the maximum a crew can have after all of the substitutions have been completed is 125.
+Under the new system you can’t increase your crew’s Ranking Index by more than 25% of the highest ranked crew in the band.
+E.g. if the highest ranked crew Ranking Index is 100 points, then the maximum a crew can have after all of the substitutions have been completed is 125.

 The same rules as now will apply, if a crew exceeds the maximum allowed.
 Additionally, the existing criteria regarding when substitutions can be made will remain unchanged.

 How will international competitors join British Rowing?

 A simple form is being developed asking for more information from individual rowers.
 This will allow us to award them a number of ranking points within our system.

 How will international competitors be classified wanting to race in one off competitions?

 This has not changed.
 Competitions are currently able to place overseas crews in the relevant events or event bands as they feel is correct.
 The majority of the large competitions already have rules to manage this.

 How does indoor rowing fit in?